pgRouting/pgrouting/doc/withPoints/pgr_withPointsKSP.rst

    :end-before: --q2

 .. index::
-    single: withPointsKSP ; One to Many - Proposed on v3.6
+    single: withPointsKSP ; One to Many

 One to Many
 ...............................................................................